-How to Reset Genie Garage Door Opener ?
+How to Reset and Programming Genie Garage Door Opener ?

 To reset your Genie opener to factory settings (erasing all remote and keypad codes):